Sachuuuu/Google-Drive-Upload-OAuth-html-js/README.md

 Download and install either xampp, wampp to run the application in your local machine.

-Clone the repo or download the zip file and put it inside htdocs folder.
+Clone the repo or download the zip file and put it inside htdocs folder and rename it as "Google".

 Navigate to localhost/Google-Drive-Upload-OAuth-html-js in the browser.